From Croesus to Mago I

 The Magonid dynasty was a lineage of warlike elected high priests

-The pious and wealthy King Croesus lost his kingdom in Lydia to Cyrus the Great of Persia but he didn't loose his wealth (Treasures) and his rank of king.
+The pious and the wealthy King Croesus lost his kingdom in Lydia to Cyrus the Great of Persia but he didn't loose his wealth (Treasures) and his rank of king.

 Croesus managed to find himself the name of Mago I king of Carthage by bidding on the kingship with his treasures.